 WCTFCU is always making security enhancements to keep Members information safe and protected.

-We encourage you to update your web browser to the latest version available.
-With these updates, your browser will be using the latest encryption protocol; this improves the security of your computer for internet banking activities.
-Additionally, when you update your web browser, you receive an optimized internet experience including your visit to wctfcu.com.
+We encourage you to update your web browser and the internet operating system (ios) on your computer, tablet, smartphone, etc. to the latest version available.
+With these updates, your browser will be using the latest encryption protocol; this improves the security of your hardware technology for online banking and all activities.
+When you update your web browser, you are installing an optimized internet interface experience which enables improved internet & website experiences such as your visits to wctfcu.com.

 Identity (ID) Theft